 Nevada Assisted Living

-In Nevada, there are 45 Assisted Living Facilities.
+In Nevada there are 100 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Nevada Assisted Living Facilities by City

 Map of Nevada Assisted Living Facilities

 Paying for Assisted Living in NevadaResidents Nevada assisted living communities frequently pay out-of-pocket for assisted care, although the state of Nevada has issued a few options for those with low-income.
 The Nevada Aging and Disability Services Division Assisted Living Waiver is available for seniors 65 and older who fall within specified income guidelines and meet the requirements for assisted living care.
 Many facilities also accept Veterans Benefits for former servicemen and women and their spouses.

 Overview of Nevada Assisted LivingBetween the bright lights of Las Vegas and the sleepless energy of Reno, the Silver State has much to offer in the form of entertainment.
 But Nevada is not all shopping, gambling and fine dining.
 The state also prides itself on large and isolated valleys, towering mountain ranges and the beautiful and tranquil Mojave Desert.
 Residents and tourists alike enjoy the natural attractions that Nevada has to offer.
 Residents in Nevada assisted living communities may choose to embark on a timeless ride through the Entertainment Capital of the World or opt for the quiet tranquility of the more natural part of the state.
 Whichever they choose, they’ll find their home in Nevada.

 Assisted Living in Nevada DefinedThe state of Nevada defines assisted living as “an establishment that furnishes food, shelter, assistance and limited supervision to a person with mental retardation or with a disability or a person who is aged or infirm.”
 Nevada assisted living facilities, also known as a residential facilities for groups, provide seniors 65 years of age and older room, board and assistance with activities of daily living, including:

 - Preparation of meals